A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 Before we leave, we replace the white navigation/anchor light on the mast.
 While on the canal, we vaguely remember a bang and a crunch on top of the cockpit roof, but we were busy with something at the time and forgot to check out the problem.
 While at Chipman Point Marina, we noticed the mangled light.
 All we can think of is that a low lying branch must have been the culprit.
 We had the part overnighted to us by West Marine, and thankfully the repair went off without triggering four other repairs as is typically the case.

 With the rain gone, the day is bright and sunny and a gentle breeze blowing.
 Looking across the lake to the Green Mountains, we see the humidity steaming off the hills baked by the sun.
 Thirty days of rain has saturated everything, and we wonder if all that moisture will end up in clouds later in the day and keep this virtuous cycle going indefinitely.

 We pass Split Rock Point going south, and the chart shows as an underwater canyon just to the east.
 At 387 feet, the depth meter stops reading.
-We don’t think that we have ever seen over 100 feet on the Chesapeake.

 The entrance to Otter Creek is not well marked, and we feel along a shallow bay and eventually get through the entrance.